ahming2000/ecolla-store-app-v1/README.md

 ?>
 ```
 ### Admin login page
-You may login to the admin page with username `ahming` and password `Ksm10072000`
+You may register account using `registerAccount()` at Controller class, export the user data from database and send it to me.

 ### Problem faced when setup the wamp64
 - Only 2 of 3 services running, the one which not running is MySQL